anttisalonen/progbook/rst/design_intro.rst

 Sounds fun, doesn't it?

 We won't actually have the hardware to try this out so we'll have to simulate.
 We'll have a few input files to work with; for output we'll have to write something that displays the view matching the requirements on our development computer, and not need to worry about the actual hardware.

+I should note, the overall architecture as described or implied by the above requirements specification could be done differently.
+For example, the transporting company might not want the software on the bus stops to calculate the estimated bus arrival time; instead this could be done on the central server which would then provide the estimated arrival time to the bus stop software instead of providing the historical and current GPS data.
+However, this architecture makes for a somewhat more interesting software design problem.

 You can download the necessary input files for testing here: